hayleyjolliffe/roadmap-obsidian/README.md

 1. [Download the vault](https://github.com/hayleyjolliffe/roadmap-obsidian/archive/refs/heads/main.zip)
 2. Unzip the file to your location of choice
-3. In Obsidian, create a new vault using that folder
+3. In Obsidian, select "Open folder as vault" to create a vault from the template

 ## Recommended Plugins